9th8/up-to-date-real-world-haskell/0-why-haskell.md

 ### Power

-Throughout this book, we will show you how Haskell\'s alternatives to the features of traditional languages are powerful, flexible, and lead to reliable code.
+Throughout this book, we will show you how Haskell's alternatives to the features of traditional languages are powerful, flexible, and lead to reliable code.
 Haskell is positively crammed full of cutting edge ideas about how to create great software.